MCP HubMCP Hub

 • Input:

-• query (string): Query for searching.
+• query (string): Query to use for searching

 Environment Variables